4 Mistakes of My Life as a Software Tester (and You’re Probably Making These)

 I would advise you to learn automation testing and keep learning if you want to shape up your career and want to grow fast in this demanding industry.

 #3.
-Documented test scenarios include everything and I need not think beyond them
+Documented test scenarios include everything and I do not need to think beyond them

-The trend that was followed so far is- explore requirements, understand functionality, brainstorm, document test scenarios, and send them for review.
-Once the review is done, testers follow the documented test scenarios.
-The real-time exploratory testing seems to be of no use as the brainstorming was already done at the time of documentation.
+The trend that has been followed so far is- explore requirements, understand functionality, brainstorm, document test scenarios, and send them for review.
+Once the review is done, testers will follow the documented test scenarios.
+Real-time exploratory testing seems to be of no use as the brainstorming was already done at the time of documentation.

-Once the review is done, testers follow the documented test scenarios.
-The real-time exploratory testing seems to be of no use as the brainstorming was already done at the time of documentation.
+Once the review is done, testers will follow the documented test scenarios.
+Real-time exploratory testing seems to be of no use as the brainstorming was already done at the time of documentation.

 This is a totally wrong approach.
 Let me give you an example,

-You are looking at a painting and you continue to look at it for 10, 30, 60 minutes and so on.
+If you are looking at a painting and you continue to look at it for 10, 30, 60 minutes and so on.
 Initially, you found the painting good but with prolonged exposure to it, you start realizing the flaws in it.
-After staring at it for 60 minutes, you feel like you know the painting for long and you know all the flaws and positives about it.
+After staring at it for 60 minutes, you feel like you know the painting for a long time and you know all the flaws and positives about it.
 Leave for the day.

 Next day, look at the picture again.
-Did you notice that color mixture at the corner yesterday?
+Did you notice the color mixture at the corner yesterday?
 Does it seem ok?
-Don’t you think that wrong color mixture is actually ruining the overall effect of painting?
+Don’t you think that the wrong color mixture is ruining the overall effect of painting?
 Surprised that you did not notice it yesterday?
 Well, that happens.
-Every day brings us new perspective and new view and with that we look at things differently.
+Every day brings us new perspectives and new views and with that we look at things differently.

-I hope the example clarifies my point of not relying on documented test cases while testing.
+I hope this example clarifies my point of not relying on documented test cases while testing.

 Try to do something spontaneous and note the application’s reaction.